EinarUlzary/SQL/README.md

 # SQL

-my practice in creating database and executing queries against a database.
+My practice in creating database and executing queries against a database.